jamesccupps/jamesccupps.github.io/PROTOCOL.md

 <trailer + zero-pad to 222 bytes total>
 ```

 The `00 10 FF FF` bytes after the sentinel sit at the same position where `0x4200` carries the trailing `FF FF` wildcard property-id.
-Interpreting `00 10` as a property-id selector is plausible but unverified.
+The `00 10` field may encode a property-id selector; this interpretation is not confirmed.

-**Response** (~129 bytes) carries the same value+units+resolution+max+type-code shape as `0x4221` BulkPropertyRead.
-Treat `0x4220` as a member-controller read variant; implementers SHOULD prefer the canonical `0x4221` until more samples confirm `0x4220` behavior.
+**Response** (~129 bytes) carries the same value+units+resolution+max+type-code shape as `0x4221` BulkPropertyRead. `0x4220` should be treated as a member-controller read variant.
+Implementers SHOULD prefer the canonical `0x4221` and treat `0x4220` as provisional.

 ### 29.11 `0x0979` ShortVariant — Response Format